Hollande wins French left's presidential primary

-Hollande was the partner of fourth-placed challenger Royal for 30 years, raising four children with her.
-But he split from her secretly before her failed presidental run to move in with his girlfriend.
+Hollande was the partner of fourth-placed challenger Royal for 30 years, raising four children with her, but split from her secretly before her failed presidental and moved in with his girlfriend.

 Despite the bad blood, the campaign only turned truly bitter in the closing straight, when Aubry attempted to close down Hollande's narrow but consistent lead by tacking to the left and branding him weak.

 Historically, both she and Hollande come from the party centre ground.

 In 1995, when France's last Socialist president Francois Mitterrand left office, they were both apostles of modernising former European Commission chairman Jacques Delors -- Aubry is his daughter, Hollande his protege.

 Even before the result was confirmed, Jean-Francois Cope, leader of Sarkozy's UMP warned: "This evening we'll have an opponent, and we'll finally be able to demand some answers."